fearnlj01/DocTest/Linux Guide.md

 **7)**
 `apt-get install ufw`

-**it is most likely to have it already installed so if you see it is already installed, check with following command, and/or enable it**
+**It is likely to have been pre-installed so if you see that it is installed, check it works with the following command, and/or enable it**

 **8)**
 `ufw status`